samergul/EmployeeMangementSystem/Home.md

 Some essential values put forward by Dynamite are the following:

-* A truly modular WSP architecture
+* A truly modular WSP architecture through Dependency Injection
     * to promote code reuse across projects
     * to make your components easily testable
     * to provide extension points for alternative usages of your features (i.e. configurability)